Managing access to shared data and tools with groups

 What's in a workspace?

-• Data in workspace Cloud storage (i.e., Google bucket)
+• Data in workspace Cloud storage (Google Bucket or Azure blob storage container)

 • Data and metadata in workspace data tables (note that colleagues only can access protected data stored in an external location if they have authorization)